 There is an eco-cottage that we rent out as a holiday let that is run by renewable energy.

 Tasks for WWOOFers will be varied as is life on a farm.

 |Preview host||- Rented property with some land as part of the rental (a paddock being developed in a forest garden), a lot of useless lawn and some half-wild shrubs. |

-- The work needed is at this stage mostly clearing and setting up : in some parts there is some shrub / tree / sapling control to be done, in some other parts vegetable beds and cultivable areas to be built or extended, I have made a draft permaculture garden design for my paddock but this can be reviewed, and trees are being planted this spring.
+- The work needed is at this stage mostly clearing and setting up : in some parts there is some shrub / tree / sapling control to be done, in some other parts vegetable beds and cultivable areas to be built or maintained, I have made a draft permaculture garden design for my paddock but this will be reviewed, and trees are being planted this winter.
 Lastly in some areas we can already apply some perma principles (water harvesting, gutters and tyres planters...)

 - Although I have ticked every month for availability, Scotland can display some pretty rubbish winter weather, so we'll play by ear.

-- Families with children aged 2 to 9 are particularly welcomed.
+- Families with children aged 3 to 9 are welcomed during school holidays.